EGI-Federation/SVG-advisories/README.md

 All advisories which are disclosed publicly by
-[EGI Software Vulnerability Group (SVG)](https://ims.egi.eu/display/EGIBG/SVG) are placed on this website.
+[EGI Software Vulnerability Group (SVG)](https://ims.egi.eu/display/EGIBG/SVG) are placed on this site.

 All advisories which are disclosed publicly by SVG are subject to the Creative commons licence [CC-BY 4.0.](https://creativecommons.org/licenses/by/4.0/)